home-assistant/home-assistant.io/source/_integrations/evohome.markdown

   default: 300
 {% endconfiguration %}

-This is an IoT cloud-polling device, and the recommended `scan_interval` is 180 seconds.
+This is an IoT cloud-polling integration, and the recommended `scan_interval` is 180 seconds.
 Testing has indicated that this is a safe interval that - by itself - shouldn't cause you to be rate-limited by Honeywell.

 ## System modes, Zone overrides and Inheritance